FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 I eventually settled on [Traefik](https://traefik.io/) after due-diligence gave me enough confidence to think I could satisfy all of the [Requirement](#requirementsspec).

-The actual implementation is always more difficult than how it looks on paper but in the end it met every requirement and ended up being easy to maintain and work with!
+The actual implementation is always more difficult than how it looks on paper, but in the end, it met every requirement and ended up being easy to maintain and work with!

 In each section below I lightly cover the differences between SWAG/Traefik, what was needed to migrate to Traefik, and how I implemented it along with examples, if necessary.